Skip to main content.

 Medical Alumni Innovative Teaching Fund (MAITF)

 The Medical Alumni Innovative Teaching Fund (MAITF) is supported by the KU Medical Alumni Association to encourage major innovations in medical student teaching and evaluation by faculty members of the University of Kansas School of Medicine (KUSOM).
-The Office of Medical Education manages the proposal call, advises faculty on the development of proposals, and with participation from the KU Medical Alumni Association, reviews proposals and provides notification of awards.
+The Office of Medical Education manages the proposal call, advises faculty on the development of proposals, oversees, reviews of proposals and provides notification of awards.

-Potential funding per award is up to $25,000 for the funding cycle (July 1, 2024-June 30, 2025).
-Awards are non-renewable.
-Up to 20% of the total award is allowed to be used to offset PI/Co-PI’s faculty salary if permitted, in conjunction with other funding/effort requirements and supported by the department chair.
-Additional pay salary requests must be supported by the department chair and approved through the University salary adjustment process.
+Potential funding per award is up to $25,000 for the one-year funding cycle (July 1, 2025-June 30, 2026).
+For awards that are not fully expended by June 30, 2026, awardees may request (in writing) a one-year no-cost extension to permit the use of funds through June 30, 2027.
+No further renewals are allowed.
+Up to 80% of the total requested award amount can be used to offset PI/Co-PI’s faculty salary if permitted, in conjunction with other funding/effort requirements and supported by the department chair.
+For example, if you request $25,000 total, you can allocate up to $20,000 for PI/Co-PI faculty FTE.

 The Data Use and Collection form must be submitted at the time of your MAITF application if your proposal includes collecting data from medical students and/or using existing data already collected by the KUSOM.
 As part of this process, any new surveys of students will be reviewed by the Office of Student Affairs and cannot be distributed without prior approval through the Office of Student Affairs.